 Cellars

 Repair category N/A

-Notes
+Notes None.

-Electricity Repair category 1 Notes The wiring system would appear to have been upgraded within recent years.
+Electricity Repair category 2 Notes The wiring system would appear to have been upgraded within recent years.
 It will be appreciated that the system was not checked or tested and it is assumed that all works were carried out by a registered electrical contractor to current regulations.
 In the absence of any documentation a precautionary check should be made by a qualified electrical contractor to confirm the condition and adequacy of the installation.
+However, aspects remain of a mixed vintage.
+Some of the light switches, sockets and fittings serving the property were found to be of an older style.
 The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.